Anthony-Nolan/Atlas/README_ManualTesting.md

   - This header line must be included, though the order of columns is not critical as long as the header is present.
   - Subjects not typed at the required loci (A, B, DRB1) will be ignored; debug output displays how many subjects were actually imported.
   - `DONOR_TYPE` is nullable:
-    - For the Patient file, this field is ignored.
+    - For the Patient file, this field is ignored and can be excluded entirely.
     - For the Donor file, if the field is empty, then `Adult` type will be assigned by default.
   - `HF_SET` field is nullable; Atlas will default to using the global HF set where the field is empty.